Chagas disease: Prevention

 Efforts to prevent Chagas disease have largely focused on vector control to limit exposure to triatomine bugs.
 Insecticide-spraying programs have been the mainstay of vector control, consisting of spraying homes and the surrounding areas with residual insecticides.
 This was originally done with organochlorine, organophosphate, and carbamate insecticides, which were supplanted in the 1980s with pyrethroids.
 These programs have drastically reduced transmission in Brazil and Chile, and eliminated major vectors from certain regions: Triatoma infestans from Brazil, Chile, Uruguay, and parts of Peru and Paraguay, as well as Rhodnius prolixus from Central America.
 Vector control in some regions has been hindered by the development of insecticide resistance among triatomine bugs.
 In response, vector control programs have implemented alternative insecticides (e.g. fenitrothion and bendiocarb in Argentina and Bolivia), treatment of domesticated animals (which are also fed on by triatomine bugs) with pesticides, pesticide-impregnated paints, and other experimental approaches.
 In areas with triatomine bugs, transmission of T. cruzi can be prevented by sleeping under bed nets and by housing improvements that prevent triatomine bugs from colonizing houses.

 Blood transfusion was formerly the second-most common mode of transmission for Chagas disease.
 T. cruzi can survive in refrigerated stored blood, and can survive freezing and thawing, allowing it to persist in whole blood, packed red blood cells, granulocytes, cryoprecipitate, and platelets.
-The development and implementation of blood bank screening tests has dramatically reduced the risk of infection during blood transfusion.
+The development and implementation of blood bank screening tests have dramatically reduced the risk of infection during a blood transfusion.
 Nearly all blood donations in Latin American countries undergo Chagas screening.
 Widespread screening is also common in non-endemic nations with significant populations of immigrants from endemic areas, including the United Kingdom (implemented in 1999), Spain (2005), the United States (2007), France and Sweden (2009), Switzerland (2012), and Belgium (2013).
 Serological tests, typically ELISAs, are used to detect antibodies against T. cruzi proteins in donor blood.

 Other modes of transmission have been targeted by Chagas disease prevention programs.
 Treating T. cruzi-infected mothers during pregnancy reduces the risk of congenital transmission of the infection.
 To this end, many countries in Latin America have implemented routine screening of pregnant women and infants for T. cruzi infection, and the World Health Organization recommends screening all children born to infected mothers to prevent congenital infection from developing into chronic disease.
 Similarly to blood transfusions, many countries with endemic Chagas disease screen organs for transplantation with serological tests.

 There is no vaccine against Chagas disease.
 Several experimental vaccines have been tested in animals infected with T. cruzi and were able to reduce parasite numbers in the blood and heart, but no vaccine candidates had undergone clinical trials in humans as of 2016.